antoinecharbonneau/antoinecharbonneau/README.md

 Polytechnique Montréal - Software Engineering

-Interested in :
+## Fields of interest

-1. Problem solving
+* Problem solving
-2. Virtualization & Cloud computing
+* Virtualization & Cloud computing
+* Automation of processes
-3. Algorithms
+* Algorithms
-4. High-performance solutions
+* High-performance solutions
-5. New technologies.
+* New technologies.

+## Past experiences

-Intern @ Nuance Communications for Summer 2021
+* DevOps Intern @ Nuance Communications for Summer 2021
+* Deploying OpenStack platform on company hardware with Ceph backend for storage

 Recipient of the grant for excellence in software engineering from Quebec's Minister of Higher Education.